 WIDA ACCESS 2.0 data will be used to compare the current year to the previous year for a progress measurement.
-To show progress, a student must improve by .5 or more on their Overall Proficiency Level.
-The percent of students who show progress at each school will then be used as the measure to evaluate the progress in achieving English language proficiency indicator.
-Only students who test two years or more in a row will be used for this calculation.
 WIDA Consortium (hereafter WIDA) has created and expanded on comprehensive English language development standards (2004, 2007, and 2012) that represent the second language acquisition process.
-The five basic standards cover the language students need to comprehend and produce in five areas of academic English language: social and instructional language and the language of the content areas of language arts, mathematics, science, and social studies.
+The five basic standards cover the language students need to comprehend and produce in five areas of academic English language; social and instructional language and the language of the content areas of language arts, mathematics, science, and social studies.
 All language domains are assessed (listening, speaking, reading, and writing).
 WIDA's ACCESS 2.0 assesses the English language development standards.

-e.
+- e.
 School Quality or Student Success Indicator(s).
-Describe each School Quality or Student Success Indicator, including, for each such indicator: how it allows for meaningful differentiation in school performance; (ii) that it is valid, reliable, comparable, and statewide (for the grade span(s) to which it applies); and (iii) of how each such indicator annually measures performance for all students and separately for each subgroup of students.
-For any School Quality or Student Success indicator that does not apply to all grade spans, the description must include the grade spans to which it doesapply.
+Describe each School Quality or Student Success Indicator, including, for each such indicator: - (i) how it allows for meaningful differentiation in school performance; - (ii) that it is valid, reliable, comparable, and statewide (for the grade span(s) to which it applies); and (iii) of how each such indicator annually measures performance for all students and separately for each subgroup of students.
+For any School Quality or Student Success indicator that does not apply to all grade spans, the description must include the grade spans to which it does apply.

-In consultation with our many partners in education, including teachers, administrators, parents, tribal leaders, leaders in business and industry, OPI staff, and other stakeholders, the OPI has determined the indicators of student engagement, school climate, and college and career readiness as its measures of school quality or student success on Table F below.
+In consultation with our many partners in education, including; teachers, administrators, parents, tribal leaders, leaders in business and industry, OPI staff, and other stakeholders, the OPI has determined the following indicators of student engagement, school climate, and college and career readiness as its measures of school quality or student success: